osu-cass/AP_ScoringGuide/README.md

 </details>

 ### Building the project
-Scoreing Guide uses typescript and less files for both the server and the client, so these need to be compiled before running the app.
+Scoring Guide uses typescript and less files for both the server and the client, so these need to be compiled before running the app.

 In Visual Studio Code, you can run the launch configuration `Launch Program` (or press F5).
 This will build all of the necessary components before running the server.